What is an endowment and what does it support?

 Endowments are long-term assets of the Foundation, created either by donor gifts or by actions of the Board of Directors.
-Their purpose is to generate annual support for academic programs, faculty development, scholarships or the general use of Towson University.
-The principal of the gift is invested, and a portion of the return is used each year to support the college or program designated by the donor.
+Their purpose is to generate annual support for scholarships, academic programs, faculty development or the general use of Towson University.
+The gift is invested, and a portion of the return is used each year to support the scholarship, college or program designated by the donor.

 Endowments may be established for a wide variety of purposes, including undergraduate scholarships, fellowships, faculty chairs, program support, and research.
 Gifts of endowment may be named for the donor or someone the donor wishes to honor or memorialize.

 When will a gift of endowment be eligible for spendable incomes?